 Are you battling depression?
 Are you overworked and constantly broke?
 Do you wish you had better relationships with less conflict and more genuine love and intimacy?
 Do you have problems sleeping when pregnant?
 Do you have problems growing your business?
 Apparently, reading can solve all of your problems.

 Except for playing golf, ultra-rich people do something extra.
 No, they don’t swim in pools full of cash like Uncle Scrooge does, they read.

 The average person reads 1.5 books per year while the average top CEO reads over 50 books per year.
 And they don’t do this to brag on social media – to Instagram the book with a cup of coffee on the side.
 They do this so they can maintain a competitive edge.
 To keep their mind sharp.
 To stay on top of their field, find new ideas that can both improve their lifestyles and their business.

 But it’s not only random CEOs.
 Reading is the most common activity performed by some of the most successful people of our time.
 People like Bill Gates, Warren Buffet, and Mark Cuban.
-They are all well known for their reading habits.
+They are all well known for their good reading habits.
 They even go a step further and say that they owe their success to this simple activity.
 Something that’s really hard to believe.
 I mean, if you’re a regular dude, it will be kind of hard to imagine that reading books alone can make you widely popular and insanely rich.
 There are so many other things we can do with our time, right?
 Why reading should be so important?
 What’s the secret?
 And gosh, how reading can make you successful on Instagram and all the other social media accounts?

 Well, these are all things we’re going to discuss in this post.
 I’m going to explain why reading is so important and how you can read more books in less time.
 But don’t worry, I won’t bore you to death by saying the same bland things all other sites are saying on the subject.
 I’m also not going to list 44 reasons why reading is so important or 1,012,212 reasons.
 I’m going for only 3 reasons.